A CLOSER LOOK: Heat-related illnesses and how to stay safe

-ARKANSAS (KNWA) — Thursday’s heat index is expected to be ultra hot, and medical authorities are advising caution and hydration to prevent heat-related illness.
+ARKANSAS (KFTA) — Thursday’s heat index is expected to be ultra hot, and medical authorities are advising caution and hydration to prevent heat-related illness.

 Wednesday had a high temperature of 93 degrees Fahrenheit, and heat index values were at 101 degrees Fahrenheit.
 The heat will be just as intense Thursday with 92 degree temperature and 101 degree heat index, according to the National Weather Service.